Modernizing a nationwide fleet workforce

 Overview

-The client was a nationwide traffic control company whose dispatch system had not kept pace with the business.
+The client was a nationwide traffic control company whose legacy dispatch software had not kept pace with the business.
 Dispatchers, Office Managers, and Project Managers were working around the tool instead of with it.
 I led research, design, and delivery of a replacement built around how their teams actually worked.

 02